BradGreig/brownlow-predictor/docs/index.md

 | 9 | Harry Sheezel | North Melbourne | 23 |  | Harry Sheezel | North Melbourne | 18.57 |
 | 10 | Noah Anderson | Gold Coast | 23 |  | Errol Gulden | Sydney | 18.53 |

+*<small>Prediction for the 2024 AFL Brownlow medal for a singe random forest classifier model.
+Left hand side is for awarding 3-2-1 votes whislt the right hand side corresponds to the expected votes. </small>*

 Depending on if you prefer the 3-2-1 scheme or the expected votes, we have a couple of likely winners.
 Under the expected votes scheme, it is clear it is expected to be close between Lachie Neale and Nick Daicos.
 3-2-1 voting has Nick Daicos as a runaway winner.

 #### Model 2